 Kalpana heads the market after emphatic wins in the Glasgow Stakes, at Hamilton, and September Stakes, at Kempton, but this will be a much stiffer assignment for a filly who was third in the Ribblesdale during the summer.
 A best price of 7-4 looks skinny.

-Content was runner-up in the Irish Oaks before going one better in the Yorkshire Oaks.
-She was not seen to best advantage in a first-time hood in the Prix de L’Opera last time but is the type to quickly bounce back.
+Content is the highest-rated runner in the line-up and the only previous Group One winner here.
+She was runner-up in the Irish Oaks before going one better in the Yorkshire Oaks and not seen to best advantage in a first-time hood in the Prix de L’Opera last time.
+She's the type to quickly bounce back.

 Early advice: no bet.